Harry Styles Celebrates Touching In 'Watermelon Sugar' | Dose.ca

 Starting with the words "This video is dedicated to touching," it features the British singer enjoying a pre-pandemic day at the beach with models.
 They are all eating (and posing suggestively) with slices of juicy, dripping watermelon.

 The 26-year-old singer sports the same blue sunglasses he posed with in Rolling Stone, as well as a Gucci cropped sweater and scarf.
-The video, which dropped on Sunday, already has 10 million views on YouTube.
+The Bradley & Pablo-directed video, which was shot in Malibu in January, already has 10 million views on YouTube.

 Ephrata, a model who appears in the video, gushed about her positive experience on the shoot with costar and fellow model Aalany McMahan on a recent Instagram Live.
 "The people were telling him to touch my hair and play with it and he was like, 'Wait, wait, wait, pause — can I even touch your hair?
 Is that even okay?'"
 Ephrata said.
 "And I was like, 'Yeah, that's so nice.
 That was really sweet.'"